Open-Attestation/documentation-website/docs/transferable-section/issue-transferable-record.md

 To view your transferable record, visit https://dev.tradetrust.io/

-If you have issued the Ethereum mainnet, visit https://tradetrust.io/ instead.
+If you have issued the Ethereum Mainnet, visit https://tradetrust.io/ instead.

 You will be able to drag your transferable record from the `wrapped-documents-transferable` folder and drop it to see a page like the following: